-Next Steps is a new program that OPAHEC is in the process of developing to offer at our local Universities and Community Colleges.
-Next Steps will be working with the pre-health science student associations and the career development departments to provide healthcare career and education exploration for interested college students.
-This will help bridge the gap in the path between high school and professional-level education for our diverse students.
-OPAHEC is working to develop activities and opportunities to bring healthcare employers and health science students together in a professional relationship.
+Next Steps is for college students that attend Universities and Community Colleges in our service area.
+Next Steps works with the pre-health science student associations and the career development departments to provide healthcare career and education exploration for interested college students.
+This program helps bridge the gap in the path between high school and professional-level education for all students interested in healthcare careers.
+OPAHEC works to provide activities and opportunities to bring healthcare employers and health science students together in a professional relationship.

 These Activities include:

-First Aid & CPR Training: OPAHEC staff are certified instructors and plan to offer this course once per term.
-By providing students the opportunity to become certified to provide First Aid and CPR they are able to care for individuals in need of assistance.
+First Aid & CPR Training: OPAHEC will schedule one course per term.
+By providing students the opportunity to become certified to provide First Aid and BLS/CPR they are able to care for individuals in need of assistance.
+Contact our office to register to participate.

-Job Shadow Opportunities: OPAHEC in cooperation with OHSU nursing school, COMP-NW, and Providence hospital will provide opportunities for prospective students to learn about the healthcare field through tours, interactive simulation labs, and surgical viewings.
+Job Shadow Opportunities: These programs are currently on hold and will be updated as new opportunities arise.
+OPAHEC in cooperation with OHSU nursing school, COMP-NW, and Providence hospital will provide opportunities for prospective students to learn about the healthcare field through tours, interactive simulation labs, and surgical viewings.

 Service Learning Opportunities: OPAHEC staff will encourage members of the club to complete service learning activities.
 By engaging in their communities, students will be able to connect to future employer and learn about the area.